Privacy Policy

 How long will we hold your personal information for?

-We will keep your information active for as long as required to enable us to operate our services, but we will not keep your information active for any longer than is necessary.
-We will take into consideration our legal obligations and tax and accounting rules when determining how long we should keep your information active.
+We will keep your information active for as long as required to enable us to operate our services, but we will not keep your personal data for any longer than is necessary.
+We will take into consideration our legal obligations and tax and accounting rules when determining how long we should keep your information.

 If you have pledged a legacy gift, it will be necessary to retain your data until your gift is received, so that we can identify the gift against the pledge.